let people misunderstand you

 Let them misunderstand you.

 Let the world fill in the blanks with their own fears and projections.
-Their version of you is a shadow on the wall—real only to those who never step into your light.

 You don’t have to audition for empathy.